xtaran/ratpoison-desktop/README.md

 ------------

 These files are needed to get the setup running.
-The setup currently runs on Debian Sid, Wheezy and Squeeze as well as Ubuntu Natty, Oneiric and Precise.
-It probably also runs on older Ubuntu releases.
+The setup currently runs on Debian Sid, Debian 8 Jessie and Debian 7 Wheezy as well as Ubuntu 14.04 Trusty, and 16.04 Xenial.
+It probably also still runs on older releases.

 Since most of the configuration files included are not expected to reside in `.ratpoison`, some symlinks are necessary where config file